MMingLeung/Python_Study/CARO_ADMIN/README.md

 class YourModelNameBase(service.BaseCaro):
     '''
     Your could design multi-action function to deal with some process.
-    * this function depand on "checkbox".
+    * This function depand on "checkbox".

     action_list: [function's name, ]
     function.text: display on table's header